John Shelby: Coaching career

-He was the hitting coach for the Albuquerque Isotopes, the AAA affiliate of the Colorado Rockies.
+Shelby was the hitting coach for the Albuquerque Isotopes, the Triple-A affiliate of the Colorado Rockies.
 In addition to managing several minor league teams, he has also served as a coach for the Dodgers, Pittsburgh Pirates, Baltimore Orioles, and Milwaukee Brewers.
 He was hired as a roving minor league instructor with the Atlanta Braves for the 2017 season.

 Personal life

-His oldest son, John Shelby III, is a former player in Minor League Baseball and now a coach in the farm system of the Boston Red Sox.
+His oldest son, John Shelby III, is a former player in Major League Baseball and now a coach in the farm system of the Boston Red Sox.
 His second-oldest son, Jeremy Shelby, played one season in the Baltimore Orioles' farm system.
 His fourth-oldest son, JaVon Shelby, played for the University of Kentucky Wildcats baseball team and was drafted by the Oakland Athletics in 2016 amateur draft.
-His nephew Josh Harrison is a major league player.
+His nephew Josh Harrison is a former major league player.